franzbu/EnhancedSpaces.spoon/README.md

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_hs2.png" width="260">

-To disable Hammerspoon's menubar icon, uncheck 'Show menu icon' in Hammerspoon's 'Preferences':
+This also means that Hammerspoon's menu icon in the menubar becomes unnecessary and can be disabled.
+To do so, uncheck 'Show menu icon' in Hammerspoon's 'Preferences':

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_hs_mbicon.png" width="500">